Back to all terms

 What to Watch For:

-Check your policy’s definition of “incident,” as some insurers group related medical visits or follow-up treatments under a single event.
-Confirm whether limits are per incident, per year, or per lifetime, since this affects how often you can claim for the same type of expense.
+Because some insurers group related medical visits or follow-up treatments under a single event, you should check your policy's definition of incident and confirm whether the limits are per incident, per year, or per lifetime.
+That distinction matters, since repeated treatments or complications arising from the same original cause are usually treated as one incident rather than multiple separate ones, which affects how often you can claim for the same type of expense.

 Related Terms